heygleeson/Yadda/Spec.md

 A common use for file tags is for versioning the file.
 File tags must go at the start of a file before any nodes begin.
 File tags must have the `#` symbol at the start of them and then contain all text up until the end of the line.
+File tags that follow the `#` symbol prefix immediately with a double underscore are "private tags" intended for use with a ChatterScript editor.
+These private tags should **not** be exposed by the implementing program for reading.

 #### Duplicate Tags